Safe third country

 Dutch Council for Refugees Visit Website

-An asylum application can be declared inadmissible in case a third country is regarded as a safe third country for the asylum seeker.[1]
-There is no list of safe third countries.
-However, some internal information messages on the safe third country concept have been requested via the Public Access Act.
+An asylum application can be declared inadmissible in case a third country, not being their country of origin, is regarded as a safe third country for the asylum seeker.[1]
+There is no list of safe third countries; however, the IND has published internal information messages on the safe third country concept.
 These internal documents list a number of third countries either as ‘safe’ or ‘not safe’.[2]
+The internal information messages focus on the applicability of asylum systems and the way asylum seekers and other foreigners are treated.
 The concept is applied on a case-by-case basis.
 There are three criteria that have to be fulfilled regarding safety, connection and admission.
-From the internal information message 2021/8 it can be inferred that the safe third country concept is mostly used in cases that might otherwise be accepted.
+From the internal information message ‘Assessment of safe third countries in the asylum procedure – burden of proof and country information’ (IB 2021/8) states that in principle, asylum seekers will only be countered with a safe third country by the IND if their asylum request is likely to be granted, and that otherwise preference is given to a substantive rejection of the asylum request.

 Rated as a safe third country according to internal information messages: